Jaykul/DevOps2023-Practices/ReadMe.md

 note: When you start writing out the concrete examples, write them like this ...
 <br />Hopefully, you recognize this as comment-based help for the command -- and I'm very serious.
 The first thing you should do when you start writing a command, is write the help.
-<br />I'm not suggesting you can write all of the help before you write the command, but ...
+<br />Not all the help, but ...
-<br /> When you start writing down your ideas about how you're going to use the command, it can help you to visualize what you're going to be doing with the command, and that helps you think about the necessary parameters, what the output needs to be, etc.
+<br />When you start writing down your ideas about how you're going to use the command, it can help you to visualize what you're going to be doing with the command, and that helps you think about the necessary parameters, what the output needs to be, etc.
 <!-- .slide: data-background="url(images/ccbysa.png) bottom 10px left 200px/auto 80px no-repeat, url(images/summit.png) bottom 10px right 10px/auto 80px no-repeat, url(images/pshsummit.svg) bottom 10px left 65%/30% 80px no-repeat, url(images/background.jpg) bottom 0px left 0px/100% 100px no-repeat" -->

 ---